Liston-Dooley Lab

 The Golden Pipette

-The origin of the Golden Pipette remains clouded in mystery.
+The origin of the Golden Pipette remains clouded in mystery, despite speculation from investigative journalists.
 It is thought that the pipette was first owned by the great James Dooley, endowing him with the ability to work 20 hour days and produce more data than any mortal scientist could possibly do unaided.
 It is said that when used on thymic epithelial cell preparations, the pipette would release a stream of micro-bubbles, gently extracting the epithelium from the extracellular matrix with a greater purity than could be reached by a regular pipette.
 In 2016, James graduated from his PhD after successes that have already passed into legend, and released the Golden Pipette out into the world.
 The Golden Pipette can now only be found by performing an experiment of such striking elegance that it unerringly attracts the Golden Pipette to its new owner.
 Each talented owner has just a year to make use of the Golden Pipette before it seeks a new home.

 In 2017, Dr Oliver Burton won the Golden Pipette for the generation of a flow cytometry protocol so pure it could detect IL-2 expression by regulatory T cells.
 Once possessing the pipette he was able to stain Foxp3 with a simple dishwashing detergent permeabilizing the cells.